Connect to VM

 cat $HOME/.ssh/id_rsa.pub

-If you do not have already your SSH keys pair, you can create one with the following command.
+If you got an empty answer, you do not have already a SSH keys pair, and you can create one with the following command.

 ssh-keygen -t rsa